 Our inquiry into housing for disabled people looked at whether the accessible and adaptable housing available in Great Britain is fulfilling disabled people’s rights to live independently.

 'For at least two years I didn’t have proper access to any kind of bathing facilities.'

 June and Michelle had to fight for accessible housing.

 'I like to do as much as I can for myself.
 There are a few adaptations in the house to make life a little bit easier.'

-Post your own tips to help others, using #lifehacks (Twitter, opens in new window) and #hiddenhousingcrisis (Twitter, opens in new window).
+Share your own tips with others, using #lifehacks (Twitter, opens in new window) and #hiddenhousingcrisis (Twitter, opens in new window).

 The ‘other’ hidden housing crisis

 Susan Johnson, one of our Commissioners, says that change is possible but governments need to act now.